3DBAG/3dbag-docs/docs/en/delivery/gpkg.md

 2) Expand `PostGIS` and connect to your database.
 3) Click the `Import Layer/File` button and
 4) Select the temporary layer as the input.
-5) Fill n the required details (table name, schema, etc.)
+5) Fill in the required details (table name, schema, etc.)

  <figure>
   <a href="../../../images_common/gpkg4.png">